 Method of Notice.
 The petitioner shall cause notification of said hearing to all property owners of record of all land adjoining the area included in the petition to a depth of two (2) property ownerships, or 660 feet, whichever is less, from the property lines of the area included in the petition.
 Adjacent property will include those properties across roads since roads are not considered a barrier.
-The petitioner shall also cause due notification to any property owners involved within the petitioned area.
-This notification can be by certified mail, with the green cards submitted for the file, or by certificate of mailing, with the postmarked certificate of mailing submitted for the file.
+The petitioner shall cause notification of said hearing to all property owners, of record, of all land abutting, or facing the area included in the petitioner shall also cause due notification to any property owners involved within the petitioned area.
+Notification to the property owners shall be given on a form supplied by the Plan Commission.
+This notification can be by certificate of mailing submitted for the file, or by certificate of mailing, with the postmarked certificate of mailing submitted for the file.
 In any case, the notification to all adjacent property owners and completion of the certification form must be accomplished no less than ten (10) days prior to the meeting at which the petition is being heard.